gneu77/rx-signals/README.md

 # @rx-signals/store

-Reactive effects management with behaviors and event streams
+**Reactive effects management with behaviors and event streams**

-This is just an initial work in progres commit.
+Yes, I published the first initial release and there is still no documentation

-Proper documentation will follow...
+But there will be in the near future...